ICGC-TCGA-PanCancer/pancancer-documentation/pancan-scripts/README.md

     # install cpanm
     $ perlbrew install-cpanm

 Now that you have the right version of perl, we can begin to install all the dependencies.
-Before installing the modules, you need to install all the packages:
+Before installing the modules, you need to install all the packages :

     $ sudo apt-get install libxml2-dev
     $ sudo apt-get install libexpat1-dev